 “That’s a big impact.
-And the currency markets have become more volatile,” says Walid Petiri, president of Financial Management Strategies LLC in Baltimore.
+And the currency markets have become more volatile,” says Walid Petiri, president of Financial Management Strategies in Baltimore.

-Not for the risk averse
+Not for the risk-averse

 Foreign-currency CDs help diversify your investment portfolio, says Chuck Butler, managing director of EverBank Global Markets.
 “These CDs provide a hedge if the dollar depreciates,” he says.

-Another benefit is that Americans with overseas obligations can buy foreign-currency CDs timed to their payments, Butler says.
+Another benefit is that Americans with overseas obligations can buy CDs timed to their payments, Butler says.

 Protecting your investment

 Temper currency risk.
-Global currencies fluctuate wildly in a short time span.
-So Butler says these CDs are aimed at buy-and-hold investors.
+Global currencies can fluctuate wildly in a short time span.
+So EverBank’s Butler says these CDs are geared toward buy-and-hold investors.
 The twist is that CDs in highly volatile foreign currencies usually pay the highest interest rates.

-Instead, he recommends investing in lower volatility currencies such as the Swiss franc or in a CD basket, which is an assortment of currencies.
-And invest minimally -- no more than 5 percent of your portfolio.
+Instead, he recommends investing in lower-volatility currencies such as the Swiss franc, or in a CD basket, which is an assortment of currencies.
+And invest minimally — no more than 5% of your portfolio.

-When investing in foreign-currency CDs, do your due diligence.

-"Have low expectations and be very diligent at knowing your risk tolerance,” Sica says.
+When investing in foreign-currency CDs, know the full story.
+“Have low expectations and be very diligent at knowing your risk tolerance,” Sica says.

-Investors should know that the FDIC doesn’t protect your investment from currency fluctuations if you incur losses.
+But keep in mind that the FDIC doesn’t protect your investment from currency fluctuations if you incur losses.

-Be aware of fees and other charges.
-Petiri says fees can be embedded in the CD price.
+- Be aware of fees and other charges.
+Petiri, of Financial Management Strategies, says fees can be embedded in the CD price.
 For example, some banks charge a fee to convert a foreign-currency CD back into dollars.
 And, if you withdraw your money early, you could be assessed other fees and suffer a loss of interest.
 Currency losses are taken against any interest

 “The interest rate is the enticer, but look at the currency volatility and know the value that you’re getting.”
 Petiri says.